stikjs/stik-core/README.md

 stik
 ====

-A JS lib to wire you javascript execution to your html
+A JS lib to wire you JavaScript execution to your HTML template